 Double check the vacuum bag to make sure you see a good amount of baking soda that was picked up, it's not something you want to leave on the carpet.
 Foot traffic on top of old baking soda could cause a big mess.

-This is supposed to pull up stains and remove odors, like pet accidents.
+This is suppose to pull up stains and remove odors, like pet accidents.
 We found it works very well on fresh stains.

 A little goes a long way, too much baking soda could clog your vacuum.